 Current service provider SOA issues M-ACTION subscriptionVersionModify to the NPAC SMS lnpSubscriptions object to update the disconnect pending version.
 The NPAC SMS validates the data.

-If the M-ACTION data is valid, NPAC SMS issues M-SET to the subscriptionVersionNPAC.
-The subscriptionModifiedTimeStamp is set, and any other modified attributes are updated.
+If the M-ACTION data is valid, NPAC SMS sets the subscriptionModifiedTimeStamp, and any other modified attributes are updated.

-NPAC SMS issues M-SET response indicating success or failure.